mlflow/mlflow/docs/source/tracking.rst

 Using the Tracking Server exclusively for proxied artifact access
 -----------------------------------------------------------------

-To use an instance of the MLflow tracking server *exclusively* for artifact operations ( :ref:`scenario_6` ), start a server with the optional parameters ``--serve-artifacts`` to enable proxied artifact access and ``--artifacts-only`` for disabling all other functionality of the tracking server.
+To use an instance of the MLflow Tracking server *exclusively* for artifact operations ( :ref:`scenario_6` ), start a server with the optional parameters ``--serve-artifacts`` to enable proxied artifact access and ``--artifacts-only`` for disabling all other functionality of the Tracking server.

 To start the MLflow server in this restricted mode with proxied access to an HDFS location (as an example):